-Visit Singularity Hub for the latest from the frontiers of manufacturing and technology as we bring you coverage of Singularity University's Exponential Manufacturing conference.
+Visit Singularity Hub for the latest from the frontiers of manufacturing and technology as we bring you coverage of Singularity University’s Exponential Manufacturing Summit.

 Who will rule the future economy—entrepreneurs or mega corporations?
 Will the economy fracture into smaller and smaller bits or centralize in a winner-take-all scenario?
 The answer, according to John Hagel, is it depends where you look.

 Hagel is co-chairman of Deloitte’s Center for the Edge.
-Speaking at Singularity University’s Exponential Manufacturing conference in Boston, Hagel outlined a powerful, decades-long economic trend his group calls the “big shift.”
+Speaking at Singularity University’s Exponential Manufacturing Summit in Boston, Hagel outlined a powerful, decades-long economic trend his group calls the “big shift.”